How the Middle East crisis has affected sporting events and athletes

 The Iraqis are concerned they might not be able to get their players and staff over to Mexico for their scheduled clash with either Bolivia or Suriname in Monterrey on March 31.

-The limited-overs series between Afghanistan and Sri Lanka scheduled for March in the UAE has been postponed due to the crisis in the Middle East, the Afghanistan Cricket Board announced on March 11.
+The limited-overs series between Afghanistan and Sri Lanka scheduled for March in the United Arab Emirates has been postponed due to the crisis in the Middle East, the Afghanistan Cricket Board announced on March 11.

 WEC postpones season opener in Qatar